Solid Cache in Rails 8: When the Database Is the Right Cache

 2) Autovacuum and table churn are real

 A dedicated cache database makes this easier to reason about.
-You can tune it specifically for churn without worrying about side effects on your core tables.
+You can tune autovacuum for churn on that one database without worrying about side effects on your core tables.

 3) Transaction semantics can surprise you